 You can base your analysis off of any musical resources that are available.
-You can use your own ears and write stuff down (full transcription, chord progressions, rhythmic sketches etc.), you can buy officially published sheet music, and you can consult the internet for progressions, playalongs et cetera.
+You can use your own ears and write stuff down, you can buy officially published sheet music, or you can consult the internet for chord progressions et cetera.
 Be aware that BOTH the internet and commercial sheet music can sometimes be inaccurate - try to test out whatever source you use so you can be confident it is right.